NICK HUGHES INTERVIEW BY JEFF BLOOVMAN OF PRACTICALLY TACTICAL & ARMED DYNAMICS

 I still have a long list of people I want to train with…hopefully one day, I’ll find the time.

 What Does It Mean to Be Your Own Bodyguard?
-What’s The Difference Between That & A Fighter?

-The funny thing was that the average Joe was far more likely to need our sort of training than a lot of our clients.
+The funny thing was that the average Joe was far more likely to need our sort of training than many of our clients.
 A lot of the latter were using us often enough as a status symbol.
 I kept thinking I have to write a book about this one day for the public who can’t afford our services.

 S.I.V.A.